Duchess of Cambridge joins Anzac Day commemoration at Westminster Abbey

 Its legacy is the celebration of the “Anzac spirit” – courage, endurance, initiative, discipline and mateship – shown by the Antipodean troops.

-“We look around and find reason to pray for those caught up in war today.
-We look back and remember the recent anxieties, loyalties and demands of a pandemic which is not yet over.
+“Do we believe that we are better than the worst that we can do?
+Do we have the resource to imagine and name something better when we look around and see the waste places of our wrath?”

-“Knowing that trust, respect, service and resilience are virtuous acts, we commit ourselves once more to a renewed determination to seek peace and to work together for the good of all.”
+The day of commemorations began with the Duke of Gloucester attending the dawn service at the New Zealand Memorial at London’s Hyde Park Corner, which featured readings, the Last Post played by a bugler and the laying of wreaths.

-A Kensington Palace spokesman said about the duchess being able to attend the service: “As a result of changes to the diary she is now able to attend.”
+A Kensington Palace spokeswoman said the duchess was able to attend the service “as a result of changes to the diary”.

 Register for free to continue reading